Gud-Buks/gudBuks/README.md

 - Install the dependencies using `npm i`
 - Run using `npm run dev`

+Once the gateway is running, you can access the Swagger documentation in http://localhost:8080/api-docs

 ## Frontend

 - Install the dependencies using `npm i`